KirkEasterson/KALE/docs/README.md

 ## Version

-We're close to what can be called LARBS 2.0, and here are some of the major changes since the original version.
+This is Version 1.0, and is a rolling release.

 - Deployment of my new mutt-wizard for secure offline email configuration instead of config files for the user to manually edit.
 - System is more minimalist/suckless.
-- Luke's build of st is now the default terminal, instead of urxvt.
+- Kirk's build of st is now the default terminal, instead of urxvt.
 - Polybar replaced by i3blocks (with many custom modules), which is lighter on resources and requires fewer dependencies.
 The polybar build also often failed to build on some machines.
 - Switch from mocp to mpd/ncmpcpp for music.
 - dmenu is used instead of rofi for simplicity's sake.